TIBCOSoftware/js-docker/README.md

 - `jasperserver-pro:X.X.X` is the image name and version tag for your build.
 This image will be used to create containers.
 - `some-jasperserver` is the name of the new JasperReports Server container.
-- `some-external-postgres` is the hostname, fully qualified domain name (FQDN), or IP address of your PostgreSQL server.
+- `some-external-host` is the hostname, fully qualified domain name (FQDN), or IP address of your database server.
 -  `username` and `password` are the user credentials for your PostgreSQL server.

 ## Creating a new PostgreSQL database in Docker

-To build and run JasperReports Server with a new PostgreSQL container you can use linking:
+To build and run JasperReports Server with a new database container you can use linking:

 ```console